How it all started

 “Dear Oliver.
 I don’t know if you remember me.
 I was two years old when you first came to us.
 I was very ill then.
 You brought us gluten-free flour to use for bread and cooking.
 For four years I have been cared for and kept on diet.
 Thanks to you and your friends, I have had bread to eat during this time.
 Today I am eight years old and healthy.
 Now I am like all other people.
 I will never forget my gratitude to you Oliver and your friends.”

-In the continued text you can read about what became important parts of PTPIs work during the early years and that was carried on for any years.
-Some of these branches are still active today. lick in the grey area to open the text.
+In the continued text you can read about what became important parts of PTPIs work during the early years and that we continued doing for many years.
+Some of these branches are still active today.

 Offset Printing Presses